ptim0626/scanning-drift-corr/README.md

 pip install scanning_drift_corr
 ```

-To install locally in editable mode, run
+To install locally in editable mode, clone the repository and in the root
+directory run
 ```
 pip install -e .
 ```